 Featuring Bluetooth 5.3 with support for LDAC, AAC, and SBC codecs, the Anker Soundcore Liberty 4 NC is especially well-suited for Android users who can take full advantage of the LDAC codec for high-quality audio streaming.
 The inclusion of Bluetooth multipoint connectivity further enhances the user experience by allowing simultaneous connections to more than one device, a feature often reserved for more expensive models.

-Battery performance is impressive, with nearly 10 hours of playback on a single charge with ANC activated, and the case provides up to 50 hours of total playback time.
+Battery performance is impressive.
+With ANC activated, the device provides nearly 10 hours of playback on a single charge, and the case provides up to 50 hours of total playback time.
 The option for fast charging, where a 10-minute charge yields 4 hours of playback, is an added convenience for users on the go.

 Don’t sweat it with the JBL Endurance Peak 3